 We probably all agree it is better to not eat too much during lunch when backpacking, or hiking or doing any other outdoor activity, as it will slow you down and make every action more demanding.
-However, this doesn’t take away the importance of having lunch and/or snacking while on trail, in order to keep your energies high and always have the right amount of nutrition to keep going.
+However, this doesn’t take away the importance of having lunch and/or snacking while on the trail, in order to keep your energies high and always have the right amount of nutrition to keep going.

 Of course, it’s best to eat something that doesn’t require stopping for too long, nor cooking.
 So backpacking lunches will be quicker and colder in comparison to a backpacking breakfasts, for example.
 At the same time, you need the right backpacking gear to get everything ready to fuel up properly.